NoNameForGithub/SimpleMCSL/README.md

 # SimpleMCSL
 SimpleMCSL is a very simple Windows-Only Minecraft server launcher and it's not finished at the time of this recording (09/07/2019)
+Req:

-Base app has the wget standalone exe, Java and Git for Windows as requirements for all of the program to work correctly
+wget exe, Java and Git for Windows
+Git not needed for MP ver

 Check the wiki to find versions that work on older systems like XP (requirement programs)
 ## Download [here!](https://github.com/NoNameForGithub/SimpleMCSL/releases/)